Share On Social!

 60% of U.S. children have been exposed to violence, crime, or abuse.

-These kids still have to go to class.
+These kids still have to go to class, virtually or in person.
 They carry a burden of trauma that can interfere with their behavior and grades.
 And schools don’t know there’s an issue at home.

 Download the free Salud America!
 “Handle With Care Action Pack” to start a Handle With Care program.
-In the program, police notify schools when they encounter children at a traumatic scene, so schools can provide support right away.
+In the program, police notify schools when they encounter children at a traumatic scene, so schools can provide support right away, even if operating virtually.